 I have received countless messages from hypothyroid women on antidepressants.
 You only need one look at my posts When Thyroid Disease Masquerades As Psychiatric Disorder and Mental Disorder or Undiagnosed Hypothyroidism to know there is compelling research linking hypothyroidism to mental health symptoms.

 If you are hypothyroid and on antidepressants, what should you do?

 Please speak with your doctor about taking a closer look at your thyroid condition.
 Be sure that thyroid testing includes at a minimum TSH, Free T4, Free T3, Reverse T3 and thyroid antibodies.
 Do you suffer from other hypothyroidism symptoms?
 Are you certain you are being optimally treated for your thyroid condition?
-Be sure to also speak with your doctor about anemia, Celiac Disease, PCOS and PMS as Dr. Oz recommends.

 It is particularly interesting to me that in addition to low thyroid function, Dr. Oz listed anemia, PCOS, Celiac Disease and PMS as potential underlying medical conditions for depression.

 - Anemia – Abnormal iron levels are a common problem for hypothyroidism sufferers so be sure to have a full iron panel including ferritin included in testing for anemia.